Jinae West, '10

 Jinae got her start in audio storytelling as an intern at NPR.
 That internship led to a full-time position, and she spent eight-and-a-half years working for well-known shows like All Things Considered and TED Radio Hour, covering key events like the 2016 presidential campaigns and election and the Pulse Nightclub shootings.
-After a brief stint at National Geographic working on podcasting in 2019, she recently returned to NPR as senior producer for the news/pop culture podcast/radio show, "It's Been A Minute".
+After a brief stint at National Geographic working on podcasting in 2019, she returned to NPR as senior producer for the news/pop culture podcast/radio show, "It's Been A Minute".

 “When I got into audio and radio, I didn’t think it would be this lucrative," she says.
 "Podcasts have really taken off, and there are actually a lot of companies looking to make podcasts and looking for audio producers.
 It’s a great field to go into and the demand is definitely there.”

 Before starting her professional career, Jinae held seven internships, gaining much relevant field experience.
 Her first internship at the Washington Post, set the tone of the rest of her college experience and even into her professional career.

 “I applied for that Washington Post internship thinking, ‘there’s no way I was going to get it'."

 Jinae advises students to “go after things that you might not think you’re qualified for because the worst thing that can happen is they say no, while the best is you can actually get it."